freeCodeCamp/guide/src/pages/clojure/hashmaps/index.md

 ## Converting other collections to hashmaps

 Converting to a hashmap is tricky.
-To demonstrate, let's try using it like `vec` or `seq`.
+To demonstrate, let's try using it like `vec` or `seq`:

     (hash-map [:a 1 :b 2 :c 3])
     ; => IllegalArgumentException No value supplied for key: [:a 1 :b 2 :c 3]